WebAssembly/component-model/design/mvp/Explainer.md

 | Canonical ABI signature    | `[subtask:i32] -> []`    |

-The `subtask.drop` built-in removes the indicated [subtask] from the current component instance's table, trapping if the subtask hasn't returned.
+The `subtask.drop` built-in removes the indicated [subtask] from the current component instance's table, trapping if wasm hasn't yet received the subtask's resolution (via `waitable-set.{wait,poll}` or `callback` event).

 For details, see [`canon_subtask_drop`] in the Canonical ABI explainer.